open-voice-network/vrs-magenta-poc/README.md

 Today, there is no straightforward way to deploy a skill or voice application on multiple conversation platforms.
 Interoperability is pretty much non-existent.

 We will cover two use cases:
-1. Small companies that do not have their conversation platform
+1. Small companies that do not have their conversation platform [PHASE 1]
-2. Big enterprise companies that can afford their conversation platform
+2. Another enterprise companies will handle conversation platform [PHASE 2]

 See [diagram](https://app.diagrams.net/#G1PefRExlnl6POx4aTzf_Zw__PpWzA5E0Q)

 ## __SCOPE__
 - Explicit Utterance